-Explainer videos and animated marketing are a powerful way to engage & inform your audience.
+Explainer videos are a powerful way to engage & inform your audience.

 You've got a product or service.
 Your audience have problems.

 One increasingly popular way is through an explainer video companies and the explainer services they offer.

 These are short videos that explain your product or service quickly and succinctly.
 Hence the name.